 Most insect bites itch!
 You want to relieve the dog's symptoms, whether from a flea bite, fire ants or other pests.

 By combining an anti-itch treatment with the wound care treatment, you can prevent the bites from driving your dog nuts and keep them from worsening.
 Here are a few options to reduce your dog's itch and kickstart the healing process:.

 Skout's Honor Probiotic Itch Relief

 Not all bacteria are bad.
-In fact, healthy bacteria is an excellent way to keep itch-causing bacteria naturally at bay.
-Skout's Honor Probiotic Itch Relief will not only reduce itchiness but can help to fight off bacteria that can slow the healing process.
+In fact, healthy bacteria are an excellent way to keep itch-causing bacteria naturally at bay.
+Skout's Honor Probiotic Itch Relief will not only reduce insect bites itchiness but can help to fight off bacteria that can slow the healing process.

 Tropiclean OxyMed Anti-Itch Medicated Spray

 For itchiness, consider products like Tropiclean OxyMed Anti-Itch Medicated Spray to help soothe skin quickly.
 The soothing nature of oatmeal helps ditch the itch, while vitamin E helps to heal damaged skin faster.

 Sometimes the itch is just too great, so the best way to prevent your dog from fussing over a bite from a bug is to keep them from being able to reach it.
 The Acorn Pet Calm Paws E-Collar is a safe and effective way to help small wounds heal.

 Some bugs need an extra deterrent to stay away from your pet.
 Bug sprays for people often contain toxic ingredients that aren't even good for us, no less our pets, so a pet-safe protectant from pests is a great idea if your dog is an outdoor adventurer.